Skip to content

 Lyra is a care-experienced young person who has been in the care since the age of two.
 Throughout her life, she has had the support of different social workers, good and bad, and wants to use her experiences to actively support care-experienced individuals by empowering them to make something positive out of negative experiences.
 She is currently completing a law with criminology degree and hopes to use it to advocate for substantial change so that future generations of children in care have access to the best support possible.

-I assess applicants to the Frontline programme and they often ask me what makes a good social worker.
+I assess applicants to Approach Social Work (formerly known as the Frontline programme) and they often ask me what makes a good social worker.
 This is the perfect opportunity to answer this question.

 Children are too young to navigate these overwhelming issues and often do not have the support they need to do so.